ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 No, the real breakthrough came when I was studying for [MATH 3012](https://math.gatech.edu/courses/math/3012).
 A major part of the course was graph theory.
-My notes for it were the longest out of all the units, with an entire page devoted to definitions.
+My notes on it were the longest out of all the units, with an entire page devoted to definitions.
 Most of them were straightforward, but I found the definition for edges peculiar.
 We defined an edge as a subset of size two of the vertex set, at least in the simple and undirected case.